-These are orbital elements, in the TLE format, for several high-orbiting artsats that have been tracked by asteroid observers.
+What these TLEs are: These are orbital elements, in the TLE format, for several high-orbiting artsats that have been tracked by asteroid observers.
 These objects usually have periods of two or more days, and/or have high eccentricities such that, at apogee, they move about as slowly as a fast-moving near-earth asteroid would.
 In most cases, TLEs are unavailable elsewhere; Space-Track.org, the US Government organization that supplies most publicly-available artificial satellite elements, either doesn't track or doesn't publish elements for many high-flyers.
-(I don't think there is a "national security" angle here.
+I don't think there is a "national security" angle here.
 I think it's just that their main task is tracking objects in lower orbits.
-I am pretty sure that they also rely heavily on radar.
+Also, I gather they rely heavily on radar.
 Radar is jaw-droppingly good for low-earth orbits, but loses effectiveness with distance more rapidly than visual tracking (inverse fourth power versus inverse square).

 You can click here to see the source data used to compute these TLEs, residuals, and some analysis of these objects.

 You can click here for details on the TLE format, and where to get TLEs for other objects.

 How these TLEs were computed: For each object, I determined an orbit from optical astrometry, using my Find_Orb orbit determination software.
 I then generated a numerically-integrated ephemeris of state vectors from that orbit, usually at a close step size of 0.1 day.

 Finally, I used a program I wrote, vec2tle, that could find and least-squares-fit TLEs to that ephemeris.
 Usually, this was done in one-day increments: read ten state vectors from the ephemeris, then determine the TLE that fits those ten positions.
 As a result, when I write out the TLE, I can also tell you what the worst error of those ten positions was.
 This is repeated for all lines of the ephemeris.